An easy-going and comfortable pair of warm-weather water shoes for messing about on boats, bikes, beaches and bars.

 - Comfortable with or without socks

-- Not suitable for hardcore adventures
+- Not for hardcore adventures

-OluKai Ki’ihele water shoe: first impressions
+OluKai Ki’ihele water shoe: design

 A cross between a meshy espadrille and a sneaker, OluKai Ki‘ihele water shoes are breathable, easy to get into and ready for summer fun.